Samford University: Campus

+In 2021, the university was recognized as a Tree Campus USA by the Arbor Day Foundation for the first time.

 When the university purchased its campus site in 1947, it was given the creek bottom south of Lakeshore Drive as a gift by a local syndicate and Jefferson County.
 This land had been the site of Edgewood Lake until the county drained the lake the previous year.
 Portions of the land were conveyed to the City of Homewood for a high school (opened 1972) and a soccer park (early 2000s).
 Over the decades, however, the university's plans for the development of other parts of the former lake bed often were objected to by local residents.

 In the late 1990s, a large central section of the former lake bed became University Park which included an independently owned retirement community and a university-owned office building.
 A section west of the high school was developed as intramural athletic fields.
 In 2011 a track and soccer facility was added between the office building and the high school.
 In 2025, the university proposed a mixed-use residential, hotel, and retail complex called Creekside for the site of the track and soccer fields and adjoining lands.
 This would have increased the housing available to students within walking distance from campus and provided for other amenities typical of a residential university.
 Community concerns, however, led the university to withdraw the plan.

 In 2025, the university announced the purchase of a second international study center, Finca de Samford in the countryside outside of San Jose, Costa Rica.

 To keep pace with record enrollment and add campus amenities, Samford completed a $300 million phase of construction on campus in August 2025.
 This included a 165,000-square-foot student recreation center, two new sorority houses and two freshman residence halls, one of which was named in the memory of Audrey Lattimore Gaston Howard, the first African-American full-time student at Samford.

 Student demographics

-In 2025, almost 61 percent of students came from outside of Alabama.
+In 2026, just over 62 percent of students came from outside of Alabama.
 In 2025, Samford welcomed 132 undergraduate transfer students.
 The previous year it received 245 transfer students, including 151 from Birmingham-Southern College, which closed in May 2024.

-In 2025, Samford University enrolled 4,370 undergraduate and 1,954 graduate and professional students.
-Students from 44 U.S. states and 16 other countries attend Samford, with 75 percent of undergraduate first-year students coming from outside the state of Alabama.
+In 2025, Samford University enrolled 4,575 undergraduate and 1,947 graduate and professional students.
+Students from 46 U.S. states and 12 other countries attend Samford, with 76 percent of undergraduate first-year students coming from outside the state of Alabama.
 97 percent of all May 2019 undergraduate alumni were employed or enrolled in graduate school or in internships within six months of graduation.
 81 percent of May 2015 graduates completed an internship during their time at Samford.
 During 2015, Samford students completed 716,902 hours of community service.